The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🇳🇱 Van Gogh Museum – Amsterdam

-Among the must-haves:
+Among the essentials:

 🥔 The Potato Eaters (1885)

-Painted in the Netherlands, this dark painting depicts a peasant family seated around a meager meal.
+Painted in the Netherlands, this dark painting depicts a peasant family gathered around a meager meal.
 Van Gogh pays tribute to the hard life of agricultural workers, using earthy tones and low light.
-He considered this work a manifesto of social and human truth.
+He considered this work a manifesto of social and human truth.The Potato Eaters - Van Gogh

 🛏️ The Bedroom in Arles (1888)

 This intimate scene shows Van Gogh's bedroom in Arles.
 The deliberately simplified composition and bright colors express the calm and stability he sought to achieve.
-Each element – bed, chair, window – reflects a need for inner peace.
+Each element – bed, chair, window – reflects a need for inner peace.Reproduction of the painting

 🌾 Wheat Field with Crows (1890)

-🌸 Almond Tree in Bloom (1890)
+🌸 Almond Blossom (1890)

 This luminous painting celebrates the birth of his nephew.
 The flowering tree, a symbol of renewal and purity, is painted in a style heavily influenced by Japanese prints.
-One of Van Gogh's most soothing paintings.
+One of Van Gogh's most soothing paintings.The Almond Trees in Bloom - Van Gogh - High-end reproductions of paintings and artworks

 📍Not to be missed: the evolution of his style through the rooms, from his dark beginnings to the vibrant colors of his Provençal period.

-🇫🇷 Musée d’Orsay – Paris
+🇫🇷 Orsay Museum – Paris

-🧑🎨 Self-portrait (1889)
+🧑🎨 Self-Portrait (1889)

-Created at the Saint-Rémy asylum, this intense self-portrait shows a Van Gogh with a piercing gaze, surrounded by swirls of color.
-The quick brushwork and vibrant background reflect the instability of his mental state, while affirming a will to resilience.
+Created at the asylum of Saint-Rémy, this intense self-portrait shows a piercing-eyed Van Gogh, surrounded by swirling colors.
+The quick brushwork and vibrant background convey the instability of his mental state, while affirming a will to resilience.Self-Portrait - Van Gogh - High-end reproductions of paintings and artworks

-⛪ The Church at Auvers-sur-Oise (1890)
+The Church of Auvers-sur-Oise (1890)

 Painted shortly before his death, this work shows a church with wavy, almost unreal contours.
-The strange perspective and dramatic lighting convey the artist's inner turmoil.
-The path that winds around the church seems to symbolize wandering.
+The strange perspective and dramatic light convey the artist's inner turmoil.
+The path that winds around the church seems to symbolize wandering.Reproduction of the painting

-🌌 Starry Night Over the Rhône (1888)
+🌌 The Starry Night on the Rhône (1888)

 Différente de la Nuit étoilée du MoMA, cette toile montre une ville paisible au bord du Rhône, sous un ciel scintillant.
-La lumière se reflète sur l’eau, les étoiles brillent : c’est une scène de quiétude et de rêverie, peinte en plein air à Arles.
+La lumière se reflète sur l’eau, les étoiles brillent : c’est une scène de quiétude et de rêverie, peinte en plein air à Arles.Starry Night over the Rhône - Van Gogh - High-end painting reproductions

 👨🎨 Portrait of the artist Eugène Boch (1888)